-Nine of the ten current members of our board are "independent directors," as such term is defined in Nasdaq's listing standards, and all of the board's committees are composed entirely of independent directors.
+Eight of the nine current members of our board are "independent directors," as such term is defined in Nasdaq's listing standards, and all of the board's committees are composed entirely of independent directors.
 There are no family relationships among any of our directors and executive officers.
 The board determined that the following directors are independent, according to the above definition: Messrs.
 Asmar, Bakish, Silvers, Wallace and Westley, Dr. Daley and Mses.
-Boggs, Hawthorne and Munson.
+Boggs and Hawthorne.
+In addition, the Board determined that Ms. Munson, who ceased serving as a director in May 2022, was independent.
 In reaching its determination as to the independence of Messrs.
-Asmar, Silvers and Westley, the board considered each director's relationship with current or recent significant stockholders of the company, Impactive Capital, LLC, Cove Street Capital, LLC and Blum Capital Partners, L.P., respectively.
+Asmar, Silvers and Westley, the board considered each director's current or past relationship with current or recent significant stockholders of the company, Impactive Capital, LLC, Cove Street Capital, LLC and Blum Capital Partners, L.P., respectively.
 As CEO, Mr. Rosica is not an independent director.

 In addition, after having considered relevant factors, the board has determined that the audit committee is composed entirely of independent directors, as such term is defined in Rule 10A-3 under the Exchange Act, as no member of the audit committee accepts directly or indirectly any consulting, advisory or other compensatory fee from the company other than their director compensation, or otherwise has an affiliate relationship with the company.
 Also, each of the members of the compensation committee qualifies as independent under Nasdaq standards and Rule 10C-1 under the Exchange Act.
-Under these standards, the board considered that none of the members of the compensation committee accepts directly or indirectly any consulting, advisory or other compensatory fee from the company other than their director compensator fee from the company and that none of the committee members has any affiliate relationship with the company or other relationships that would impair the director's judgment as a member of the compensation committee.
+Under these standards, the board considered that none of the members of the compensation committee accepts directly or indirectly any consulting, advisory or other compensatory fee from the company other than their director compensation committee accepts directly or indirectly any consulting, advisory or other compensatory fee from the company other than their director compensation, and that none of the committee members has any affiliate relationship with the company or other relationships that would impair the director's judgment as a member of the compensation committee.